ivallesp/corporacionfavorita/README.md

-# Corporación Favorita Kaggle Competition - a Demand Forecast solution using Deep Learning
+# Corporación Favorita Kaggle Competition - an end-to-end Demand Forecast solution using Deep Learning
 In this repository I implement an RNN-based solution for demand forecast using Tensorflow.
 This was intended to be a proof of concept for understanding how good a recurrent neural network can perform in this set of tasks.
 A 50% MAPE has been achieved when predicting at a daily level and a 35% when aggregating this prediction at a weekly level.

 ## Technical solution